-- 3.1 Out of hours (OOH) nursing care in Moray and Aberdeenshire is currently delivered under contract, by the charity Marie Curie.
+- 3.1 Notice has been given by Marie Curie is relation to cessation of Rapid Response Out of Hours Nursing Service under the current contract as of 30 September 2023 and there is a requirement to ensure continuation of service delivery across Moray for those patients requiring access to nursing care out of hours. - Out of hours (OOH) nursing care in Moray and Aberdeenshire is currently delivered under contract, by the charity Marie Curie.
 Aberdeenshire IJB host the Marie Curie contract on behalf of the IJBs in the NHS Grampian area.
-The contract has been in place for several years and is split into two parts 'Managed Care' of palliative patients and an Out of Hours Nursing service called 'Rapid Response'. - 3.2 Notice has been given by Marie Curie is relation to cessation of Rapid Response Out of Hours Nursing Service under the current contract as of 30 September 2023. - 3.3 The requirement to ensure continuation of service delivery across Moray for those patients requiring access to nursing care out of hours. - 3.4 Marie Curie are contracted by NHS Grampian to provide the 'Rapid Response' service, for both Aberdeenshire and Moray, from 3 bases across the 2 Partnership areas with 1 base being within Elgin to support the care requirements across Moray although there is also provision for the other bases within Aberdeenshire to support the Moray population.
-The current agreed contract is that each base should be staffed by one Registered Nurse (RN) and one Health Care Support Worker (HCSW) but Marie Curie have had significant chronic workforce challenges and been unable to fulfil the contractual agreement in relation to workforce despite the increasing use of NHS Grampian Bank Staff booked on behalf of Marie Curie. - 3.5 Currently patient calls for the 'Rapid Response' Marie Curie service are coordinated by NHS Grampian's OOH Primary Care Service (Grampian Medical Emergency Department (GMED)).
-GMED call handlers take patient calls and then forward them on to Marie Curie, however there is no clinical input at the point of receiving the call.
-GMED has also become the default 'fall-back' service to respond to calls when there are workforce challenges within Marie Curie Nurses or they are unable to attend specific calls. - 3.6 Marie Curie staffing challenges and their inability to fulfil the staffing requirement for each base has led to GMED having to provide nursing care to patients overnight which has meant using General Practitioner (GP) and Advanced Nurse Practitioner (ANP) time to undertake nursing tasks during the OOH period diverting skills away from our more complex and urgent patients.
+The contract has been in place for several years and is split into two parts 'Managed Care' of palliative patients and an Out of Hours Nursing service called 'Rapid Response'. - 3.3 Currently Marie Curie are contracted by NHS Grampian to provide the 'Rapid Response' service, for both Aberdeenshire and Moray, from 3 bases across the 2 Partnership areas with 1 base being within Elgin to support the care requirements across Moray although there is also provision for the other bases within Aberdeenshire to support the Moray population.
+The current agreed contract is that each base should be staffed by one Registered Nurse (RN) and one Health Care Support Worker (HCSW) but Marie Curie have had significant chronic workforce challenges and been unable to fulfil the contractual agreement in relation to workforce despite the increasing use of NHS Grampian Bank Staff booked on behalf of Marie Curie. - 3.4 Currently patient calls for the 'Rapid Response' Marie Curie service are coordinated by GMED.
+The GMED call handlers take patient calls and then forward them on to Marie Curie, however there is no clinical input at the point of receiving the call.
+GMED has also become the default 'fall-back' service to respond to calls when there are workforce challenges within Marie Curie Nursing teams and unable to fulfil the contracted service. - 3.5 Marie Curie staffing challenges and their inability to fulfil the staffing requirement for each base which has led to GMED having to provide nursing care to patients overnight which has meant using General Practitioner (GP) and Advanced Nurse Practitioner (ANP) time to undertake nursing tasks during the OOH period diverting skills away from our more complex and urgent patients.
 Using GMED as the 'fall-back' service when Marie Curie are unable to provide cover is happening on a regular basis and has been especially acute over the past year although it has been an ongoing issue over the past 3 years.
-This is an unsustainable situation and the impact on GMED is significant as is the subsequent impact on our primary care and community nursing teams. - 3.7 The GMED Senior Management Team (SMT) and Chief Nurses for Aberdeenshire Health and Social Care Partnership (AHSCP) and Health and Social Care Moray (HSCM) have met regularly with representatives from Marie Curie to discuss concerns and how to implement potential changes that might optimise the delivery of unscheduled OOH nursing care thereby reducing the operational impact on GMED and improving outcomes for patients across Moray and Aberdeenshire.
+This is an unsustainable situation and the impact on GMED is significant as is the subsequent impact on our primary care and community nursing teams. - 3.6 The GMED Senior Management Team (SMT) and Chief Nurses for Aberdeenshire Health and Social Care Partnership (AHSCP) and Health and Social Care Moray (HSCM) have met regularly with representatives from Marie Curie to discuss concerns and how to implement potential changes that might optimise the delivery of unscheduled OOH nursing care thereby reducing the operational impact on GMED and improving outcomes for patients across Moray and Aberdeenshire.

-3.8 Marie Curie acknowledge that they are currently not delivering on the agreed service provision, despite numerous attempts to recruit they are unable to meet the contract and are keen to work in partnership to look at how the service can be delivered in the future.
-Both Moray and Aberdeenshire Health and Social Care Partnerships including the Chief Officers and GMED, have had several meetings to consider the development of a model for OOH nursing care that we can sustainably deliver across Aberdeenshire and Moray.
+3.7 Marie Curie acknowledge that they are currently not delivering on the agreed service provision, despite numerous attempts to recruit they are unable to meet the contract and are keen to work in partnership to look at how the service can be delivered in the future.
+Both Moray and Aberdeenshire Health and Social Care Partnerships including the Chief Officers and GMED, have had several meetings to consider the development of a model for OOH nursing care that can be sustainably delivered across Aberdeenshire and Moray.